Open-Xchange-Frontend/shared-grunt-config/README.md

 The intention behind those tasks is to support detection of common pitfalls and repair them if possible.
 None of those tasks will do any destructive operation, except when called with the `--force` option.

-### repair

-This task does nothing but print out some usage information for the repair tasks.

 ### repair:bower

 Wipe the `bower_components/` directory followed by an `bower install`.